cyberpunk2350/cyberpunk2350/README.md

 - Pronouns: He/Him/They/Them
 ---
 Welcome to the mad house that is my GitHub, many of the repos here are forks from long ago times of things I wanted to look at, but now they really need cleaned up and removed.
 That said, there are a few active projects, and a few secret porojects.
-Of late I have been doing some work with the [Assistant Apps][assistantappswebsite] team.
+Of late I have been doing some work with the [Assistant Apps][assistantappswebsite] team and the [NMS Community Developers & Designers][NMSCD].

 ---
 You can reach me on [Mastodon/No Man's Sky Social][NoMansSkySocial], [The BirdSite][CPtwitter], [LinkedIn][linkedin], and via [E-mail][email]